 - Note: make sure billing is enabled on your project, otherwise Segment will not be able to write into the cluster.

-In Segment, go to Workspace > Warehouses > Add Warehouse
+- In Segment, go to Workspace > Add destination > Search for “BigQuery”

 The Segment connector takes advantage of partitioned tables.
 Partitioned tables allow you to query a subset of data, thus increasing query performance and decreasing costs.